Tube Factory artspace, 1125 S. Cruft St. Indianapolis, IN 46203

 THANK YOU TO OUR FUNDERS

 The transformation of the Tube Factory building, which opened in May of 2016, and the programming happening there are possible thanks to an outpouring of support from a wide range of funders for the first phase of the effort.
 Large grants for Tube Factory have come from the City of Indianapolis, Allen Whitehill Clowes Charitable Foundation, Efroymson Family Fund, Nina Mason Pulliam Charitable Trust, Lilly Endowment, Christel DeHaan Family Foundation, and LISC Indianapolis.
-Additional generous support came from Klipsch, Ann and Chris Stack, Howard Schrott and Diana Mutz, Ursula David, Sam Sutphin and Kerry Dinneen, and the Nicholas H. Noyes, Jr. Memorial Foundation.
+Additional generous support came from Klipsch, Ann Stack, Howard Schrott and Diana Mutz, Ursula David, Sam Sutphin and Kerry Dinneen, and the Nicholas H. Noyes, Jr. Memorial Foundation.
 The architectural firm Blackline also provided design support for the renovation of the building.
 And Riley Area Development Corporation is a key partner in the project.

 TUBE MEDIA COVERAGE